 For the qualitative research component, we will adopt a nested case study design.
-Data collection methods will be replicated across each case study unit (depicted in Table 2) and synthesised across all cases.
+Data collection methods will be replicated across each case study unit and synthesised across all cases.
 The case studies will be complemented by a quantitative research component involving a school survey of both treatment and control schools.
-Both are described in more detail below.
+Due to the Covid-19 pandemic, associated social distancing restrictions and in an effort to reduce additional research burden on schools, some of the IPE methods and timing of data collection have been revised, as outlined in the table below.